leveste/EternalBasher/readme.md

 A program to make importing and exporting DOOM saves easier, modified to work for Linux using Mono.

+**EternalAudioExtractorLinux**

+Tool to extract audio files from DOOM Eternal's .snd files, modified for Linux.

 **EternalBins**

 Collection of compiled native binaries of modding tools.